isabellavs/noEskom/README.md

 ## About this project:

+The web frontend was created with Astro, the backend uses Python's Flask framework.

 This page requests information from a flask server about the current loadshedding stage.
 Flask will obtain the relevant information from Eskom's API and return it to this frontend.